UPDATED AUG 18, 2020

-When there’s such a wealth of activities and locations to explore, Vancouverites can be known to miss out on treasures right in their own backyard.
-Head out to Coquitlam by car or SkyTrain, relax on the sands of White Pine Beach, and jump off the dock into surprisingly warm waters at this local favourite.
-Fitt Tip: stop by charming Port Moody on the way there for baked goods and brews to take with you.
+There are so many awesome outdoor destinations in BC, but overlook this local favourite.
+Head out to Coquitlam by car or SkyTrain, relax on the sands of White Pine Beach, and jump off the dock into surprisingly warm waters.
+Oh, and stop by Port Moody on the way for baked goods and brews to-go.

-Spend time exploring one of Vancouver’s best backyard spots, Lynn Canyon Park.
-There’s plenty of shade on offer for those hot days, but really, you’ll want to work up some heat before submerging yourself into the icy, crystal-clear water at 30 Foot Pool.
+One of the best parts about Lynn Canyon Park is 30 Foot Pool, a secluded swimming spot with icy, crystal-clear waters and towering canyon walls.
 To get there, hop on a bus from Downtown Vancouver, cross the suspension bridge at the park’s entrance, and head north at the first left turn, choosing the trail that follows the rushing river.
-On an especially hot day, you may just need to follow the hikers with beach towels.
+On an especially hot day, you can just follow the hikers with beach towels.

 If you’re sticking around Lynn Canyon, follow the trail downstream after the suspension bridge and you’ll come across Twin Falls.
 It’s a popular viewpoint for photographs but also an opportunity to bathe beneath a waterfall in jade waters.
-Be wary of rocks and be ready for a quick dip in chilly water, then stay a while amongst the forest’s canopy that feels a world away from the city.
-For the adventurer in you, there’s a few other sneaky spots for swimming—besides this one and the 30 Foot Pool—in the park if you want to avoid the hoards.
+Be wary of rocks and be ready for a quick dip in chilly water, then hang out amongst the forest’s canopy that feels a world away from the city.
+For the adventurer in you, there’s a few other sneaky spots for swimming in the park if you want to avoid the crowds.

-Filled with tree-lined trails that crisscross around the Capilano River, the choice is yours for snagging a riverside spot if you make the effort for some exploration.
-Not for the faint of heart, head to Granny’s Cove in Capilano Canyon to give cliff jumping a go — there are multiple spots, and it’s certainly a safer option than some of the other North Shore jump spots.
-Though, be sure to bring your favourite fluffy towel to wrap up in afterwards, as the cool waters are enough to get your teeth chattering.
+Not for the faint of heart, head to Granny’s Cove in Capilano Canyon to give cliff jumping a go.
+There are multiple areas to choose from, and it’s a safer option than some of the other North Shore jump spots.
+And bring your favourite fluffy towel to wrap up in afterwards, as the cool waters are enough to get your teeth chattering.

-While it doesn’t quite live up to its mysterious name in its popularity, this is still a gem worth visiting, particularly if you want that hiking ambiance without the effort.
-Take in the views as you hit the short trail in Mount Seymour Provincial Park, and pack a picnic, towel, and your favourite book to make the most of the generous shoreline around this alpine lake.
+Mystery Lake is super popular.
+So while it doesn’t quite live up to its mysterious name, it's still a gem worth visiting, particularly if you're down for a solid hike.
+Take in the views as you hit the short trail in Mount Seymour Provincial Park.
+And pack a picnic, towel, and a good book to make the most of a relaxing afternoon at this alpine lake.

-This is more of a day trip, but we recommend an adventure up the Sea-to-Sky Highway beside sweeping vistas of the ocean, islands, and Sunshine Coast to reach the ‘Outdoor Capital of Canada’: Squamish.
-Here, you’ll find Brohm Lake, the perfect spot to sunbake on hot rocks and give multiple rope swings a go as you plunge into its refreshing depths.
-Make the most of your daycation by hitting the Tantalus View Trail first, and Alice & Brohm ice cream after.
-Fitt Tip: get here early — the parking lot gets packed full through the summer months.
+This is more of a day trip.
+And we recommend an adventure up the Sea-to-Sky Highway beside sweeping vistas of the ocean, islands, and Sunshine Coast to reach the ‘Outdoor Capital of Canada’: Squamish.
+Here, you’ll find Brohm Lake, the perfect spot to sunbake on hot rocks and give multiple rope swings a go.
+Hit the Tantalus View Trail first, Alice & Brohm ice cream after, adnd get here early — the parking lot gets packed in the summer months.